Whether you should favor a loan modification over a short sale depends, in part, on the following:

 - Both a loan modification and a short sale may affect credit.
 But either solution is generally better than a foreclosure.

 - Many loan modifications call for an adjustable rate payment than could increase every year after the initial 5 years of fixed-rate payments have passed.

-- Most of the short sale listings I sell in Sacramento involve sellers who were denied a loan modification.
+- Most of the short sale listings the author sells in Sacramento involve sellers who were denied a loan modification.